FreeRCT/FreeRCT/README.rst

 Building the program
 --------------------

-Currently only Linux is officially supported, although Windows *should* work.
+Currently only Linux is officially supported, although Windows and MacOS *should* work.
 Let us know if it's broken.

 Almost everything is written in C++, which means you need *g++* or *clang++* to compile it.
 FreeRCT uses C++11 features, so g++ 4.8+ or clang 3.3+ is recommended.
 In addition, you need: